Tehran, the capital of Iran, is a cosmopolitan city that has many vibrant monuments, museums, eateries, and green landscapes.

 The Milad Tower can be reached by taking the Metro Tarasht or the Metro Hemmat from any part of the city.

-It is a gigantic tower which can be seen from all around the city; it is the fourth tallest tower globally.
+It is a gigantic tower that can be seen from all around the city; it is the fourth tallest tower globally.

 Standing at 435 meters high, it is also the 12th tallest freestanding structure in the world.